thautwarm/Site-32/src/PL/hrt-use-case.md

 type 'a expr = ..
 ```

 Does your `eDSL` have functions?
-Even only first-order ones?
+Even if first-order ones?

 ```ocaml
 module type TNT = sig